 - What do you intend to do after you have completed this course?
 (150 words maximum).

 - Please describe your past experience within organisations, including paid work, voluntary work, family business, entrepreneur projects, etc. In particular, please focus on projects where you have collaborated with other people or institutions or organisations (300 words maximum).

-If English is not your first language, you will be required to meet the Home Office and UWE's minimum English Language requirements, such as the International English Language Test (IELTS) 6.5 overall with a minimum of 5.5 in all components.
+If English is not your first language, you will be required to meet the Home Office and UWE Bristol's minimum English language requirements, such as the International English Language Test (IELTS) 6.5 overall with a minimum of 5.5 in all components.

-See further details about UWE's English Language requirements.
+See further details about UWE Bristol's English language requirements.

 Candidates may be interviewed prior to acceptance.